kashifal/kashifal/README.md

-- 👋 Hi, I’m Mohammed Kashif
+- 👋 Mohammed Kashif Solehry here
-- 👀 I’m interested in Mern stack dev
+- 👀 Learning and Teaching Code
-- 🌱 I’m currently learning Mern stack
+- 🌱 Mern Stack Development Enthusiast
 - 📫 Just Message me on twitter/ www.twitter.com/KashiCode
+- Will be professional in backend things_ Goal
+- CEO:  @KhadiDotPk

 <!---
 kashifal/kashifal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.